seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 *Enter Mariner.*

-My heart misgives:—say, mirror of pale death,
+My heart misgives:--say, mirror of pale death,
 To whom belongs the honor of this day?
 Relate, I pray thee, if thy breath will serve,
 The sad discourse of this discomfiture.